-If you will complete high school during the current academic year, if you are hoping to attend after your junior year in high school, or if you have graduated from high school but have earned fewer than 12 credits at a college or university, then apply as a freshman.
+If you will complete high school during the current academic year, if you are hoping to attend after your junior year in high school, or if you have graduated from high school but have earned fewer than 12 credits at a college or university, then apply as a first-year.

 The First-Year Application for the Fall 2016 semester is now available.

-If you are (or have been), a full-time college student, or if you have earned 12 or more credits at a college or university since graduating from high school, then apply as a transfer student.
+If you are (or have been) a full-time college student, or if you have earned 12 or more credits at a college or university since graduating from high school, then apply as a transfer student.

 The Transfer Application for the Spring 2016 semester is now available.